Magen David Adom: Service in the West Bank

-Under the 2005 agreements, the MDA agreed to operate within the international legal framework applicable to the West Bank, and recognized that the Palestine Red Cross Society was the authorized national society in the Palestinian territory.
+Under the 2005 agreements, the MDA agreed to operate within the international legal framework applicable to the West Bank and recognized that the Palestine Red Cross Society was the authorized national society in the Palestinian territory.
 The MDA had therefore to discontinue its operations in the West Bank.
 In December 2011, the International Conference of the International Red Cross and Red Crescent Movement "noted with regret" that the 2005 agreement had not been fully implemented and decided to continue the monitoring process.
 A few months earlier, Dani Dayan from the Yesha Council, a settler organization, had accused the MDA of removing the red Magen David from ambulances operating in the West Bank.
 Dayan asserted that the MDA was doing so under pressure from the International Committee of the Red Cross.
 An MDA spokesman replied that the MDA continued to use the classic Red Star logo on its ambulances housed in 12 places across the West Bank.

 In October 2011 Yonatan Yagodovsky, director of MDA's fundraising department, declared that "the MDA will continue to use its emblem and logo, and no one ever asked us to take it off."
 In January 2012, the ICRC confirmed that MDA had in fact agreed to stop all services within the West Bank.
 Rescue efforts would "officially" be administered by regional councils instead, and would not use the red Magen David symbol.
 As a result, many contributors reportedly stopped donating to the MDA; some young settlers, a considerable percentage of the volunteer force, stopped volunteering for the MDA in protest.

+In 2016, Palestinian groups said MDA continued to violate the stipulation that its paramedic teams would use a neutral emblem while working outside the country, and called on the ICRC to expel the group.